crianer/Qlockwork/Readme.txt

 The clock also shows the local IP address it received via DHCP.
 Use this address in a browser to access the clocks web site to set it up.

-WiFi manager: If the clock can not connect to any WLAN at startup, it turns on an access point.
+WiFi manager: If the clock can not connect to any WLAN at startup, it turns on an access point(AP).
 Connect a mobile phone or tablet to the AP and enter the WLAN credentials.
 A white "WiFi" is shown on the clock.
 On success there are three short beeps and "WiFi" will be green.
 If no WLAN is connected or the timeout has expired, there is a long beep and "WiFi" turns red.
 After the WLAN timeout the clock works without NTP but you can still control it via its AP.
 Without WLAN the clock uses the optional RTC to set the time or if no RTC is present has to be set manually.
 In either ways the clocks IP is shown as a textfeed.

+WPS: First press the WPS button on your WLAN router, then press the mode button on the QlockWiFive for more than 5 seconds.
+While keeping the menu button pressed, don't get confused about the mode first increments (e.g. seconds), then after 2s jumps to settings and only after 5 seconds "WPS" is shown in blue color on the clock display.
+Release the button and wait.
+On success "WPS" will turn green.
+At failure it turns red.

 Events can be shown at a certain repetition rate (every 5/15/30/60 minutes) on a particular day of the year as an animation (e.g. a firework) followed by a textfeed.
 Up to 8 events can be configured through the web interface.